visioninhope/foundationallm/docs/setup-guides/agents/knowledge-management-agent.md

 - [Prompt](prompt-resource.md): The system prompt of the agent, describing the persona of the agent.

->**Note**: The knowledge management agent implementation currently supports the [`AzureAISearchIndexer`](../vectorization/vectorization-profiles.html#azureaisearchindexer) indexing profile.
+>**Note**: The Knowledge Management with Inline Context agent implementation currently supports the [`AzureAISearchIndexer`](../vectorization/vectorization-profiles.html#azureaisearchindexer) indexing profile.

-The structure of a knowledge management agent is the following:
+The structure of a Knowledge Management with Inline Context agent is the following:

 ```json
 {